 ALPA through the Decades

-Below are ALPA's highlights by decade.
-You can also visit our Hall of Past Presidents to learn about the men who ran the organization throughout the years.
+Visit our Hall of Past Presidents to learn about the men who have led ALPA over the decades.

 The 1930s was a decade of great significance for airline pilots across the United States, Canada, and beyond.
 It was the decade when a professional union of pilots was born to protect the interests of airmen during a decade marked by “pilot pushing,” horribly unsafe flying conditions, and a company mentality that pilots were an expendable commodity.
 Fly at all costs, under all conditions; just make sure that the mail is delivered on time.During the 1940s, many ALPA pilots joined the fight to preserve democracy as we know it during the Second World War.
 It also was a decade when ALPA first began advocating for the formation of an independent aviation safety board, and one marked by greater pilot cooperation across national borders through the creation of the International Federation of Air Line Pilots’ Associations (IFALPA).